mharoon2595/Books4All/README.md

 To run this project locally, follow these steps:

-1.Clone the repository:
+1. Clone the repository:
   ```bash
   git clone https://github.com/your-username/books4all.git
   ```

-2.Navigate to the project directory:
+2. Navigate to the project directory:
   ```bash
    cd books4all
    ```
-3.Install the dependencies:
+3. Install the dependencies:
   ```bash
   npm install
   ```

-4.Set up Firebase credentials and API keys for Open Library in a `.env` file.
+4. Set up Firebase credentials and API keys for Open Library in a `.env` file.

-5.Run the application:
+5. Run the application:
   ```bash
   npm start
   ```